 Dr Nazila Alinaghi

-Her research interests are: public economics, labour economics, and Meta-Regression Analysis.
+Public economics, labour economics, and Meta-Regression Analysis.

 Refereed Conference Proceedings